Yonet/Angular-Interview-Questions/README.md

 * What is the use case of services?
 * How are the services injected to your application?
+* How do you unit test a service with a dependency?

 #### Testing Questions: